-SAY: Stay very focused to the board.
-The little doors will open briefly to reveal some numbers.
-We're going to see if we can name each of the numbers before the door closes shut again.
+K.CC.C.6 SAY: Stay very focused to the board.
+The little doors will open to reveal a number representation.
+We're going to see if we can say each of the values before the next door opens.
+It's fast, so stay alert!
 If it gets hard, keep trying.
 It'll get easier the more we practice.
-Ready?
+Ready? \\\CLICK ONCE to begin the automated reveal process.
+Day 72